Days Countdown

 Black Friday: The Global Shopping Phenomenon Explained

 Black Friday has transformed from a simple post-Thanksgiving sales event into a global shopping phenomenon that marks the unofficial beginning of the holiday shopping season.
 What began as an American tradition has spread across continents, creating both excitement and controversy in the retail world.
-This deep dive explores the history, evolution, and impact of one of the most significant commercial events on the calendar.
+This article examines the history, evolution, and impact of one of the largest commercial events on the calendar.

 The Origins and Historical Context